olaideakinbode/ayo-computational-logic-engine/README.md

 **10 Years in IT Engineering:** Proven track record in system reliability and data integrity.

-**Research Background:** Former Research Assistant at the Africa Regional Centre for Information Science (ARCIS) and Python Trainee at ALT-I.
+**Research Background:** Former Research Assistant at the Africa Regional Centre for Information Science (ARCIS) and Python Trainee at African Language Technology Initiative (ALT-I).

 **Current Focus:** Developing user-centric, full-stack solutions that leverage computational logic for social impact.